khanguyen74/bun-ui/.changeset/dull-ducks-scream.md

 "@bun-ui/react": patch
 ---

-only export toast and add options to useToast
+- only export toast and add options to useToast
+- add alert dialog